 A Pass/Fail grading system in Phase 1 encourages a collaborative learning environment.
 At the beginning of Phase 1, students get an introduction to the requirements and rigors of medical school and clinical practice in the Medical School and Clinical Immersion Course.
 This provides students a low-stakes opportunity to acclimate to expectations and learn success techniques before embarking on the medical education journey.
 After this first course, we use an organ-based approach to teach basic, clinical and behavioral sciences primarily using structured small group learning in the remainder of Phase 1.

-In addition to the integrated basic/clinical sciences organ-systems content, students are enrolled in five longitudinal courses in Phase 1: Clinical Skills, LIC 1 Foundational Experience, Scholarly Pursuit and Thesis, The Compassionate Practice, and Preparation for Practice.
+In addition to the integrated basic/clinical sciences organ-systems content, students are enrolled in five longitudinal courses in Phase 1: Clinical Skills, LIC 1 Foundational Experience, Future Accelerators of Medicine and Beyond (FAB), Scholarly Pursuit and Thesis, The Compassionate Practice®, and Preparation for Practice.

 Importantly, the School of Medicine provides a network of individuals who offer personalized academic and professional coaching to students in order to ensure success.
 Students are assigned to small student teams with dedicated Physician Development Coaches who provide support and coaching during this critical time of adjustment and development in a medical student’s professional formation.